WebOrigami/docs/content/builtins/tree/shuffle.md

 supertitle: "Tree."
 ---

-Returns a new map with the original's keys randomly shuffled.
+Reads the keys of a [map-like](/async-tree/maplike.html) object and returns a new map with the original keys randomly shuffled.

 ```console
 $ ori greetings.yaml